FIT-Dev-Team/lbec-flaskdata/README.md

 # Data Consistency and Food Waste Management App

 This is a Flask web application designed for internal use within our organization to manage and analyze food waste and data consistency for various kitchens.
-The app fetches data from our internal database and processes it to generate reports, graphs, and exportable data.
+The app fetches data from our internal database and processes it to generate tables, graphs, and exportable data.

 ### **Note:**
 This application requires credentials to access the internal database and is not intended for public use.
 Only users with valid database credentials can run the app locally.